gauthamprakashan/Student-Report-Serverless/README.md

 sam build
 sam deploy --guided
 ```
 3. Student Database has been Created based on student_personal_details.csv and can be found here https://us-east-1.console.aws.amazon.com/dynamodbv2/home?region=us-east-1#table?name=Student_details .
-The appropriate Schema has been defined according to students_assessment_details.csv
+The appropriate Schema has been defined according to students_assessment_details.csv. (student assesment details files are present in the TestCases folder).
 4. To trigger the State Machine we upload the desired assessment file into the s3 bucket using AWS CLI

 ```bash